|

 companies which are starting up.
 Public subsidies require that a careful preliminary

 examination and follow-up, of both production and company projects, be carried out.
-Competition which has occurred in connection with contract

 work, sub-contracting and the purchase of services has been associated with unhealthy